coichedid/graphframes_samples/README.md

 File apps/graphframes_sample.py has some code to prepare movielens dataset and also to load and use this dataset with graphframes.

-If you are confortable with previously imported data, just copy and paste code instructions that are after "### BEGIN SAMPLE" comment line.
-Otherwise, run the first fill lines with your datase.
+If you are comfortable with previously imported data, just copy and paste code instructions that are after "### BEGIN SAMPLE" comment line.
+Otherwise, run the first fill lines with your dataset.